User0332/UntypedScript/README.md

 - Test on Linux system
 - Error throwing that actually shows the correct line
 - Solve recursion errors in parser
-- Standardize error numbers later:
-    - 0XX for `utsc.py`
-    - 1XX for lexer
-    - 2XX for the parser
-    - 3XX for the compiler
-    - 4XX for other module (optimizer, preprocessor, cleaner, etc.)
 - Remove weird parser bugs that result in a lot of errors
 - Refs/Derefs/Pointers
-- If/Else Statements
 - Elif Blocks
-- While loops
 - For loops
 - Being able to 'call' expressions - i.e. call an anonymous function - `(() => puts("hi"))()`
+	- Recycle memory used by no-longer-referenced anonymous functions
 - Namespaces
+- Maybe objects?
 	- Object creation syntax
 	- Object utils/dynamic objects
 	- Object integration with C structs
 	- Object destructuring
 - Maybe type hinting or a VSCode extension

 ## Notes